locationtech/geomesa/docs/user/accumulo/install.rst

 .. warning::

-    Please note that the ``$GEOMESA_HOME`` variable points to the location of the ``geomesa-accumulo_2.11-$VERSION`` directory, not the main geomesa binary distribution directory!
+    Please note that the ``$GEOMESA_HOME`` variable points to the location of the ``geomesa-accumulo_2.11-$VERSION`` directory, not the main geomesa binary distribution directory.

 .. note::